Massive Attack: "Weather Underground" / Heligoland (2007–2011)

 3D and Davidge scored three soundtracks in 2007: In Prison My Whole Life (which featured a track called "Calling Mumia" with vocals by American rapper Snoop Dogg), Battle in Seattle and Trouble the Water.

 Massive Attack hosted a charity benefit for the Hoping Foundation, a charity for Palestinian children in 2007.

-The next year, it was announced that Massive Attack were to curate the UK's Southbank Meltdown, a week-long event.
+In 2008 it was announced that Massive Attack were to curate the UK's Southbank Meltdown, a week-long event.
 It was suggested in interviews that this event would inspire Massive Attack back into action, having spent several years drifting towards the completion of their fifth studio album.

 Later that year, 3D and Daddy G headed to Damon Albarn's studios for some writing and jamming.
-Around this time, Davidge scored the soundtrack for a Paul McGuigan film, Push and in December, 3D completed the score for 44 Inch Chest with the Insects and Angelo Badalamenti.
+Around this time, Davidge scored the soundtrack for a Paul McGuigan film, Push, and in December, 3D completed the score for 44 Inch Chest with the Insects and Angelo Badalamenti.

 Davidge and 3D got back together in 2009 with Daddy G to finish the fifth album, incorporating bits of the Albarn material.
 Later it was announced that the band were to headline the 2009 Bestival festival, and soon after that they were to tour the UK and Europe.
 In May, 3D's instrumental "Herculaneum", featured in the film Gomorra, won an Italian award for Best Song.
 Later that month, 3D and Daddy G picked up a special Ivor Novello award for Outstanding Contribution to British Music.

 Jonny Dollar died of cancer on 29 May 2009 aged 45, survived by his wife and four children.
 Dollar was the programmer and hands-on producer behind Blue Lines, writing some of the melodies that were the basis for the string arrangements in "Unfinished Sympathy".

 Their new EP, Splitting the Atom, was announced on 25 August 2009.
 The other new tracks on the EP were Tunde Adebimpe's "Pray For Rain", Martina Topley-Bird's "Psyche" and Guy Garvey's "Bulletproof Love".
 The latter two tracks appear as remixes of the album versions.

 The fifth album was released on 12 November 2009, called Heligoland, after the German archipelago of Heligoland, after a previous project called "Weather Underground" was abandoned.
 3D said "I think it's got definitely a more organic feel".
 The opening track, "Pray For Rain" featured guest vocals of TV on the Radio's Tunde Adebimpe.
 Damon Albarn, Martina Topley-Bird and Mazzy Star frontwoman Hope Sandoval also provide guest vocals on the album.
 3D said in October 2010, to the Spinner website, that his plans were now for "unorthodox" releases of several EPs in 2011, rather than an album.